2025/2026 Talks

 19th March Phosphine on Venus Professor Jane Greaves, Cardiff University

-2nd April Space Domain Awareness (Title TBC) David Sulley, UK Space Agency
+2nd April Keeping Space Safe: How Advances in Space Domain Awareness and Space Traffic Control could affect you David Sulley, UK Space Agency

 16th April AGM CAS Trustees